 If You Have Hemorrhoids, Topical Cream May Help

 Hemorrhoids.
 They are not exactly a dinner table topic.
 Few people talk about their symptoms or bring the topic up in social settings.
 However, more people suffer from the burning, itching, and discomfort of hemorrhoids than you might realize.
 An estimated 50 percent of all adults have experienced a hemorrhoid flare-up at some point, according to the National Health Care Survey.
-Only about 12 percent of those seek medical care for their rectal bleeding and other symptoms.
+Only about 12 percent of those seeking medical care for their rectal bleeding and other symptoms.

-It is important to get an accurate diagnosis, since these symptoms can point to more serious conditions.
+It is important to get an accurate diagnosis since these symptoms can point to more serious conditions.
 Once you have a diagnosis, though, you most likely will not need any additional medical care.
 You can treat your symptoms and minimize any discomfort by applying hemorrhoid cream.

 If your symptoms do not resolve within a week or so, you may need to see a proctologist, also known as a colon and rectal surgeon.
-They will be able to offer additional treatments, either at-home, in-office or in a surgical suite.
+They will be able to offer additional treatments, either at home, in-office, or in a surgical suite.